-This addition of chow chow (choko) preserve is what makes this cake so moist.
-For best results, after cooling cake in pan, wrap cake in pan in plastic wrap, and store in a cool, dry place for 6 weeks to allow flavours to develop and increase the cake’s moisture.
-You will need a 20cm square cake pan and brown paper for this recipe.
+Try something different this Christmas with a Sri Lankan-style dessert.
+The addition of chow chow (choko) preserve is what makes this cake so moist.
+For best results, after cooling the cake in the pan, wrap it, still in the pan, in plastic wrap, and store in a cool, dry place for 6 weeks to allow the flavours to develop and increase the cake’s moisture.

 2 tsp each orange and lemon zest